SuleymanOFLAZ/Notes/Notes/CPP/CPP_Course/12_CPP_Course.md

 }
 ```
 ## Private Constructor Example
 The client codes can't access the constructor of the class and create an object if the constructor is private.
-However, a static member function can still access.
+However, a static member function can still access. #Cpp_PrivateConstructor
 ```cpp title:"Private Constructor Example" hl:Myclass() error:15 valid:10
 class Myclass{
 public: